joshikaustubh/joshikaustubh.github.io/content/_index.md

         color: black
         image:
           # Add your image background to `assets/media/`.
-          filename: stacked-peaks.svg
+          filename: blue_background.svg
           filters:
             brightness: 1.0
           size: cover
           position: center
           parallax: false

+  - block: markdown
+    content:
+      title: 'Recent News & Updates'
+      # subtitle: ''
+      text:
+        Some recent updates

+        - **Jan 12, 2025:-** Selected for the Future Faculty Fellowship at UMD, recognizing academic excellence and potential as an educator and researcher

+        - **Oct 18, 2024:-** Our paper _"3D Water Quality Mapping using Invariant Extended Kalman Filtering for Underwater Robot Localization"_ received **Best Paper Award** for Best Control Framework for Autonomous Navigation & Control at IROS 2024 Workshop on Autonomous Robotic Systems in Aquaculture in Abu Dhabi, UAE

+    design:
+      columns: '1'
   # - block: markdown
   #   content:
   #     title: '📚 My Research'
   #     subtitle: ''
   #     text: |-
   #       Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

   #       I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

   #       Please reach out to collaborate 😃
   #   design:
   #     columns: '1'
   # - block: collection
   #   id: papers
   #   content: